Articles

 A hiring manager is less likely to care if an entry-level assistant quits within six months because that’s an easy position to fill and it doesn’t impact the company quite as much.
 But a marketing director who left their previous job after six months would arouse a hiring manager’s suspicions and make the employee seem “flaky.”

-READ ALSO: Is it OK to flaunt cleavage?
+READ ALSO: Is it socially acceptable for men to have long hair?

 Should I Put “I quit this job” on my resume?